 No, ubiquitous (although regional differences in species spectrum).
 No vectors.

 Possible as climate will influence the development and survival of pre-parasitic stages.
-Host might also be affected by extreme weather through changes in physiology, resilience and management, and this could impact indirectly on nematode epidemiology.
+Host might also be affected by extreme weather through changes in physiology, resilience, food availability and quantity and management, and this impacts indirectly on nematode epidemiology.

 Integration of GI nematodes into broader-based measures of risks to animal health and welfare from extreme weather.

 Severe drought periods followed by heavy rainfall are becoming the new normal and this is profoundly changing GI nematode epidemiology.
 The effects on GI nematode epidemiology need to be studied to define new control strategies, including their effects on anthelmintic resistance.

 Very important.
 Nematode diseases found previously in sub-tropical regions are now causing problems in temperate regions (e.g. haemonchosis in northern Europe).Predictive models exist to evaluate future changes in transmission potential of climate-sensitive species (e.g. Haemonchus).Potential for increasing drug resistance problems e.g. in a dry summer, the population in refugia may be affected (e.g., as in Western Australia).